gabbel/bash-updater/README.md

 ## Contribution

 If you like to contribute useful changes to the script, simply fork the project, apply your changes and make a pull request.

+## Changes on this fork

+Support for IPv6 AAAA Records
+Support for IPv4 A Records
+Support for multiple hosts
+Filter for the default route interface if none has been specified.
+Filter for API return messages.